 - Y value: Y-axis value (ie count, summary value, etc)

 You can also choose to group by a third field, if you have any single select or single collaborator fields.
-This will give you more options for visually distinguishing between different bars, points, and lines.
+Choosing to group your records will introduce individual colors for each group, giving you more options for visually distinguishing between different bars, points, and lines.